 Applications of optical coherence tomography

-We have worked with collaborators to develop applications of OCT for biomedical applications, including for imaging the retina, cornea, larynx, skin, basal cell carcinoma, the tympanic membrane, neuronal tissue, embryos and in dentistry, as well as non-medical applications such as art conservation and forensic sciences.
+We have worked with a wide range of collaborators to develop ophthalmic and wider medical and industrial applications of OCT, including to areas such as embryology, lung disease, and art conservation.
+We have also contributed to the developed of non-medical applications such as art conservation and forensic sciences.
 Our systems have been deployed to several hospitals for clinical trials, including Northwick Park Hospital in London and as far afield as the New York Eye and Ear Infirmary.

 Multi-modal optical imaging